 \section{Introduction}

-The Yang--Baxter equation (YBE) was first introduced in the field of statistical mechanics and for several decades has been studied in mathematics and physics.
-Recent progress in set-theoretic solutions to the YBE shed new light to the importance of this equation in algebra and combinatorics.
-A set-theoretic solution to the YBE is a pair $(X,r)$, where $X$ is a set and $r\colon X\times X\to X\times X$ is a bijective map such that
+The Yang--Baxter equation (YBE) was first introduced in the field of statistical mechanics and for several decades it has been studied in mathematics and physics \cite{MR0290733,MR0261870}.
+Recent progress in set-theoretic solutions to the YBE shed new light on the importance of this equation in algebra and combinatorics \cite{MR3861714,MR2927367,MR1637256,MR1722951,MR3558231,MR1769723,MR3291816,MR2024436}.